KamilGodek/Advanced-Re-Identification-and-Person-Tracking-Using-Multiple-Neural-Network-Architectures/README.md

 ### 1. Main Script: `People_counter/OsNet_x1_0.py`

+This project is designed for video analysis to detect, track, and re-identify individuals using the YOLO model and the OSNet_x1_0 feature extractor.
+Below is a detailed description of the project structure.

+## Project Structure

+The project is divided into several components and files, each serving a specific function within the system:

+### 1. Main Script: `people_counter/osnet_x1_0.py`

-This is the primary script that controls the entire video analysis pipeline.
+This is the main script that controls the entire video processing pipeline.
 It integrates various stages of processing, including detection, tracking, and re-identification.

+**Description:**

-- **Description**:
+- **Initialization:**
-  - **Initialization**: Loads the video file and initializes the YOLO model for object detection.
+  - Loads the video file.
+  - Initializes the YOLO model for object detection.
+  - Initializes the TorchReID feature extractor on GPU.

+- **Processing:**
-  - **Processing**: Iterates over each frame in the video, performing the following tasks:
+  - Iterates through each frame of the video, performing the following tasks:
-    - **Detection**: Detects people in the frame using YOLO.
+    - **Detection:** Detects people in the frame using YOLO.
-    - **Feature Extraction**: Extracts features from detected people using the ResNet50 model.
+    - **Feature Extraction:** Extracts features from detected individuals using the OSNet_x1_0 model.
-    - **Tracking**: Tracks detected individuals using the SORT algorithm.
+    - **Tracking:** Tracks detected individuals using the assignment algorithm.
-    - **Re-Identification**: Matches new detections with previously tracked individuals based on feature similarity.
+    - **Re-identification:** Matches new detections to previously tracked individuals based on feature similarity.
-    - **Result Saving**: Saves snapshots of detected individuals and the processed video with annotations.
+    - **Saving Results:** Saves snapshots of detected individuals and the processed video with annotations.

-- **Functions**:
+**Functions:**

-  - `extract_reid_features(image)`: Extracts re-identification features from an image using the ResNet50 model.
-This process involves resizing, normalizing, and preparing the image for feature extraction.
+- `extract_reid_features(image)`: Extracts re-identification features from an image using the OSNet_x1_0 model.
+This process includes resizing, normalization, and preparing the image for feature extraction.
-  - `compare_reid_features(features1, features2)`: Calculates the similarity between two feature vectors using cosine similarity.
-This function helps in matching detected individuals with previously observed ones.
+- `cosine_similarity(features1, features2)`: Computes the similarity between two feature vectors using cosine similarity.
+This function helps in matching detected individuals to previously observed ones.
-  - `improved_feature_matching(features, persons, similarity_threshold)`: Matches new detections with existing tracked individuals based on feature similarity, refined by a similarity threshold.
-  - `compute_cost_matrix(persons, detections)`: Constructs a cost matrix for tracking people, incorporating feature similarity and Intersection over Union (IoU) scores.
+- `calculate_iou(box1, box2)`: Calculates the Intersection over Union (IoU) between two bounding boxes.
-  - `main()`: The entry point of the script, orchestrating the entire video processing pipeline, from loading the video to saving results.
+- `main()`: The entry point of the script that coordinates the entire video processing pipeline, from loading the video to saving the results.

 ### 2. Output Directory: `output_people/`

 This directory contains snapshots of detected individuals, organized into folders for each person.

-- **Folder Structure**:
+**Folder Structure:**

-  - `person_<id>/`: Each folder corresponds to a detected individual, where `<id>` is a unique identifier assigned to the person.
+- `person_<id>/`: Each folder corresponds to a detected person, where `<id>` is a unique identifier assigned to that person.
-    - `frame_<frame_number>.jpg`: Images of the person from different video frames.
+- `frame_<frame_number>.jpg`: Images of the person from different frames of the video.
 These images are captured and saved for review and analysis.

 ### 3. Configuration Files

-- **`config.yaml`**: Contains configuration settings for the YOLO model, ResNet50, and other parameters.
+- `config.yaml`: Contains configuration settings for the YOLO model, OSNet_x1_0, and other parameters.
 This file allows easy adjustment of model settings and processing options.

 ## Requirements